kingnothing23/GUY_emmanuel_aic2025_report/README.md

 # GUY_emmanuel_aic2025_report
 Appendix for the report  for the aic2025 course

-can be finded in the design folder :
+ in the design folder one can find :
 - the designs in xschem
 - the layouts in magic
 - The symbols files for xschem